isomerpages/nlb-curiocity/_digital-stories/Our Hawkers Through Time/Next Generation Hawkers.md

 ![sure-hawkers-perspectives](/images/Hawkersdigital/sure_hawkers_perspectives.png)

 Singapore's cherished hawker culture, a UNESCO-recognised symbol of multiculturalism and community, is adapting to modern challenges.
-Check out our [**Read to be SURE page**](https://www.nlb.gov.sg/main/site/read-to-be-sure/what-is-rtbs/Volume-4-Issue-3-Hawker-Culture){:target="_blank"} to learn more and explore different perspectives:
+Check out our [**Read to be SURE page**](https://www.nlb.gov.sg/main/site/read-to-be-sure/what-is-rtbs/Volume-4-Issue-3-Hawker-Culture){:target="_blank"} to learn more and explore different perspectives.

 ##### **References**